Restfulbee37/MC-Paper-Fabric/README.md

 - [PaperMC](https://papermc.io/) for the Paper Server.
 - [FabricMC](https://fabricmc.net/) for the Fabric Server.
 - [Velocity](https://papermc.io/software/velocity) for the Minecraft proxy.
+- [BlueMaps](https://bluemap.bluecolored.de/) for the BlueMaps interactive world UI.

+### Legacy Credits
+- [Dynmap](https://github.com/webbukkit/dynmap) for the real-time map rendering.
 - [LiveAtlas](https://github.com/JLyne/LiveAtlas) for the Dynmap web-based interface.
-- [Dynmap](https://github.com/webbukkit/dynmap) for the real-time map rendering.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](https://github.com/Restfulbee37/MC-Paper-Fabric/blob/main/LICENSE.md) file for details.